jiasong18/Ant-Media-Server-Wiki/WebRTC-WebSocket-Messaging-Reference.md

     streamId: "id_of_the_stream"
   }
   ```
-#### Get Room Information from Server
-  Server returns the whole active streams in the room with this method.
-Client should send the following message for this method
+* `getRoomInfo`: Get Room Information from server that returns the whole active streams in the room.
+Client should send the following message to get the response from the server.
   ```json
   {
      command: "getRoomInfo",